Psychologist Therapist Counselling Hamilton

 This video promotes EMDR as a primary treatment for trauma and Posttraumatic Stress Disorder.

 This video introduces EMDR Therapy and explains what concerns EMDR Therapy can be helpful for, and how EMDR Therapy works.
-Several of our therapists (Dr. Jennifer Barbera C. Psych, Melissa Mandozzi, Jenn Struth, Paula Boanta, Kim Friesen & Thomson Scarlett) are EMDR therapy-trained.
-We can also offer EMDR remotely.
+EMDR can be offered in-person and remotely.

 This video describes EMDR and shares one man's experience after seeking EMDR In counselling to assist with childhood abuse.
 Not all individuals or situations are the same, but we certianly see very dramatic and quicker changes with EMDR therapy when working on resolving past memories and their impacts on ongoing feelings, beliefs and behaviours.